neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 1. **Why are manhole covers round?**
 2. **Why are tennis balls fuzzy?**
-3. **What does the word &quot;innovation&quot; mean to you?**
+3. **What does the word "innovation" mean to you?**
 4. **What has been your most meaningful work experience?**
-   - Listen for details of a project or challenge where the candidate showed competence and initiative, even if they weren&#39;t ultimately successful.
+   - Listen for details of a project or challenge where the candidate showed competence and initiative, even if they weren't ultimately successful.
 A great answer will include specifics of a quantifiable outcome or result from a successful experience or valuable insights and strategy improvements from a meaningful failure.
 5. **Tell me about an inefficient or ineffective practice you saw in how a former workplace or project did things.
 What changes do you think could improve this practice?**
 6. **Tell me about an unconventional or unpopular opinion you have about how a company or project should do things.**
 7. ***(Leadership)* How do you help your development team, who may have less real-world experience, be innovate in types of business that they may not be familiar with?**